West Twyford: Culture and community

 There are a number of active community projects in West Twyford, including the 'West Twyford Community and Youth' project and 'West Twyford Children’s Centre'.
 The latter provides a range of services and activities, including mother and toddler groups, health services, daycare, before and after school clubs, Women into Work and English classes.

 St Mary’s Church Community Hall, on Brentmead Gardens provides a range of activities for local people.

 Future

 West Twyford will soon benefit from a new public plaza with shops, cafes, a restaurant and health and fitness club.
 There will also be new public play, games and fitness areas in West Twyford Park.
 There will be an improved pedestrian/cycle route from West Twyford to Park Royal Underground station, and the station itself is also due to be improved.
 The public park, walkways two children's playgrounds plus a new games court are now completed, however the plaza seems to be on hold for the time being.

-Flats in the Royal Waterside development (Bodiam Court and Abbey Court) are due to be finished from summer 2015.

 In the Mayor's plans for the Park Royal Opportunity Area, it says that one of their objectives is to obtain public access to the grounds of Twyford Abbey heritage site.